open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: Out-of-range p-values are unset

-Consumers SHOULD unset `p` from the `tracestate` if the unsigned value is greater than 63 before using the `tracestate` to make a sampling decision or interpret adjusted count.
+Consumers SHOULD unset `p` from the `tracestate` if the unsigned decimal value is greater than 63 before using the `tracestate` to make a sampling decision or interpret adjusted count.

 #### R-value